chipsalliance/chisel/docs/src/introduction.md

 For quick reference "How-To" guides see the [Cookbooks](./cookbooks).

+If you like a textbook to learn Chisel and also a bit of digital design in general, you may be interested in reading [Digital Design with Chisel](http://www.imm.dtu.dk/~masca/chisel-book.html).
+It is available in English, Chinese, Japanese, and Vietnamese.

 For a deeper introduction to key concepts in  Chisel see the [Explanations](./explanations).

 The [API Documentation](../api/) gives the detailed reference for the Chisel source code.